JFergeson/google-homepage/README.md

 So it's been a little since I've touched this course; still trying to get back up to speed with it.
 Nobody should be reading this anyway.
 If you are, why?

+Anyway, the project is to recreate the google homepage.
+Here goes...

 What I've learned:
 ...